umasslowellmj/FP2/README.md

 This is just like FP1, but where you do a different library.
 (Full description of FP1 is [on Piazza.][piazza])

+During this assignment, you should start looking for teammates.
+See the project schedule [on Piazza.][schedule]

 Write your report right in this file.
 Instructions are below.
 You can delete them if you like, or just leave them at the bottom.
 You are allowed to change/delete anything in this file to make it into your report.
 It will be public.